11ty/11ty-website/docs/copy.md

 #### Using Globs and Output Directories

-Note that this method is slower than manual passthrough file copy without globs, as it searching the entire directory structure and copies each file in Eleventy individually.
+Note that this method is slower than manual passthrough file copy without globs, as it is searching the entire directory structure and copies each file in Eleventy individually.

 {% codetitle ".eleventy.js" %}{% codetitle "_site", "Output Dir" %}